SilasVt/podpingd-post/README.md

 `podpingd` is a daemon to sync podpings to a variety of storage mediums.

+It currently supports writing to:

+* Local disk
+* Object storage
+* Console only

 ## Running

 To start, you need cargo.
 The most basic command is: